 They both let just three main elements do all the talking

-Balcony focuses on – good comfy seating – layers of potted plants and – the planters full of flowers
+The balcony focuses on – good comfy seating – layers of greenery of different texture, colour and heights and a mix of lighting

-Leafy backyard focuses on – the decorative back wall – a friendly arrangement of chippy old roadside find furniture and – beautiful string lighting .
+Leafy backyard focuses on – the decorative back wall – the curve of chippy old roadside find furniture and the atmospheric string lighting .

 5. They both make the most of their limitations

 Most balconies are smallish.
 This one looks tiny.
-So it ups the ante on the private cozy comfy factor.
+A perfect reason to up the ante on the private cozy comfy factor.

-Leafy back yard hasn’t let a shortage of grass or even a lack of deck/patio type arrangement stop them creating an out door seating area just as good for gathering and eating and talking and laughing as the posh kind.
+Leafy back yard hasn’t let a shortage of grass or possibly money or even a lack of deck/patio type arrangement stop them creating an out door seating area just as good for gathering and eating and talking and laughing as the posh kind.
+What they have got a lot of is space and its creating cozy that might have been the challenge yet they’ve done it in spades with the friendly arrangement of chairs, giving their room a back wall, and letting those lights droop and drape and sway.
 It may not be everyones cup of tea but its inspiring what you can do with very little.

 So I say